clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 January 29, 2021 | Report</cite></figcaption>
 </figure>

+### Carbon
-Carbon tax trading is a big topic we won't cover here.
+Carbon offset trading is a big topic we won't cover here.
 The takeaway is that farmers can conceivably generate them through sustainable farming, then sell them to buyers who wish to offset their carbon pollution.
 Despite the closing of the Chicago Carbon Exchange (CCX), there are still many private and <a href="https://www.c2es.org/document/us-state-carbon-pricing-policies/">state-level</a> exchanges - with a large <a href="https://www.bloomberg.com/news/articles/2021-03-22/china-urges-market-forces-to-fill-gap-in-green-bond-program">Chinese exchange</a> coming online this decade.
 At this point - commitment to the environment aside, this approach can be seen as strategic positioning for both the users of biological amendments and the brokers of them, who are likely plugged into ecosystems needing carbon offset.

 ### Valent Biosciences
 Owned by Sumitomo, Valent acquired Mycorrhizal Applications LLC with the intention of building out a "biorational window" for sustainably grown crops.
 Valent Sustainable solutions measures their offerings as "sustainable" and marks whether they're OMRI or CDFA organic input as well.